Rural home loans can be harder to gain approval for because they're more difficult for banks to sell on if you can't repay the loan.

 A rural home loan is used when you want to buy a rural property, also called a hobby farm.
 This is different to the loan you would need if you wanted to buy a commercial farm.
 For that you would need a commercial loan.

-This is because they are generally considered higher risk than more suburban homes.
+They can be a little difficult to gain approval for, though.
+This is because they're generally considered higher risk than suburban homes.
 It's harder for a bank to resell a rural property in the event that you can't pay your mortgage and it needs to recoup the costs.
-A city-based property would be far easier and quicker to sell the property and settle your debt.

 It is possible to get a loan though, so don't despair.
 If you are looking at a hobby farm or a residential rural property and you don't plan to turn your new property into your primary source of income, a rural home loan might be just right.